anovos/anovos-docs/docs/api/data_ingest/ts_auto_detection.md

     """

-    This function helps to produce the transformed output (if applicable) based on the auto-detection of timestamp / date type.
-The output from this function is decoupled as a part of ingestion.
+    This function helps to produce the transformed output in timestamp (if auto-detected) based on the input data.

     Parameters